grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

    This command will now make your super admin login credentials as `admin` for both username and password.

 1. To verify it, sign in to Grafana, enter `admin` for both username and password.
-You sould be able to login as super admin.
+You should be able to login as super admin.

 ## Uninstall the Grafana deployment